Popular automations

 Agencies with team collaboration

-Agencies create folders in Shared Drives so all team members have access.
+Agencies create folders in Shared Drives so all team members have access from the moment the project starts.
 Project managers create Plutio projects; folders appear in the team drive automatically.
 Designers, writers, and developers all know where to find and upload files without asking the PM.
+The consistent structure means onboarding a new team member to a project takes minutes because the file organization is predictable.

 Developers with code and documentation

-Developers might use Google Drive for non-code assets: contracts, design mockups, client requirements.
+Developers might use Google Drive for non-code assets: contracts, design mockups, client requirements, and technical specifications.
 The code lives in Git repositories, but supporting documentation lives in Google Drive folders that match Plutio projects.
 Each folder contains what the developer needs to understand the project context.
+Storing client-provided requirements documents alongside contracts in Google Drive creates a reference library that developers can check when implementation questions arise during development.

 How do I connect Google Drive to Plutio?